Results & Photos

 The Ridge - Benefiting the Bay Area Ridge Trail Council

 Welcome to The Ridge event produced by Pacific Coast Trail Runs.
 If you were lucky enough to run in 2017 & 2018, then you will probably be the first one to sign up this year.
 This event was an instant classic in the Bay Area trail running scene.
-Like last year, we will feature "point-to-point" events and run from south to north from Baker Beach to Stinson Beach for the finish - 60K/37K from Baker Beach to Stinson Beach and the 23K from Tennessee Valley to Stinson Beach.
+Like last year, we will feature "point-to-point" events and run from south to north from Baker Beach to Stinson Beach for the finish - 60K/37K from Baker Beach to Stinson Beach.
+The 23K will be an "out and back"course from Stinson Beach.
 All will enjoy a glorious summertime beach finish with the amazing post-race bbq celebration you know so well.

 "The Ridge" also is the foundation of the "Bay Area Ridge Trail Series".
 In 2017, we raised $4,000.
 And, in 2018, we raised over $6,000 for the Bay Area Ridge Trail Council.